vermakunika01/ETL_Project-Vendor_Performance_Analysis_Report_python-sql/README.md

 Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL and Python

 ## Business Problem Statement
 Vendors purchase products from us and resell them in their markets.
 Effective inventory and sales management are critical for optimizing profitability in this industry.
-Our company needsto ensure that we are not incurring losses due to inefficient pricing, poor inventory turnover, or vendor dependency.
+Our company needs to ensure that we are not incurring losses due to inefficient pricing, poor inventory turnover, or vendor dependency.
 The goal of this analysis is to:
 - Bring together messy, real-world data into a single relational framework
 - Analyze pricing behaviour, vendor patterns, profitability, and product movement